danielmoi/vim-tute/00-install.md

 Vim comes pre-installed in most distributions of Linux and on MacOS.
 However, I would recommend using Neovim instead.

 Neovim is a refactor of Vim.
-It offers significant improvements with regards to the plugin API, codebase, developer community.
+It offers significant improvements with regards to the plugin API, codebase, and developer community.
 There is a good discussion [here](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/).

-For me, I found out about Neovim after running into a lot of problems getting Copy and Paste with the global clipboard to work properly.
+For me, I found out about Neovim after running into a lot of problems getting Copy and Paste to work properly on MacOS (some issues with my version of Vim not using the global clipboard).

 ## Install Neovim